Adhizah/Adhizah/README.md

 - 👋 Hi, I’m @Adhizah
-- 👀 I’m interested in cybersecurity ,data science,web and mobile app development.
+- 👀 I’m interested in cybersecurity ,web development and mobile app development.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming and web development
-- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me,,on snapchat adhizah23 and Adiza Malik on linkedin
+- 📫 How to reach me: https://www.linkedin.com/in/adiza-malik-6388512a9/ on linkedin
 - ⚡ Fun fact: Lively person

 <!---